 H2: Wrapping it up.

-You can use H4, H5, and H6, if you want to, as long as you make sure to use H4 before H5 and H5 before H6, and so on.
-I usually stick to using H2 and H3 though.
+You can use H4, H5, and H6, if you want to, as long as you use H4 before H5 and H5 before H6, and so on.
+I usually stick to using H2 and H3, though.

-The heading structure is important for accessibility as well, especially for people who can’t read well from a screen.
-Because headings are in HTML, a screen reader can make an outline and read all the headings out loud.
+The heading structure is essential for accessibility as well, especially for people who can’t read well from a screen.
+Because headings are in HTML, a screen reader can outline and read all the titles out loud.

 Don’t forget your headings!

-Using headings well is helpful for your users, increases chances of people actually reading your article, improves accessibility and might even contribute to SEO.
-So add them to your copy, the right way!
+Using headings well is helpful for your users, increases the chances of people reading your article, improves accessibility, and might even contribute to SEO.
+So add them to your copy the right way!